What Is a Trade School & Is It Right for You?

 At UTI, we’re committed to training the next generation of skilled trade professionals.
 We currently offer several program options that appeal to a variety of interests:

-Students in the Automotive, Diesel, Motorcycle and Marine programs can also apply for specialized training programs that can allow them to expand their education.15 UTI has relationships with over 35 brands in the industry that help shape these programs!
+Students in the Aautomotive, Ddiesel, Mmotorcycle and Mmarine programs training can also apply for specialized advanced training that can allow them to expand their education.11 UTI has relationships with manufacturers of more than 30 brands in the industry that help shape these programs!

 FAQs

-Different trade schools will have various costs that are specific to the program you choose.
-UTI also offers specialized training programs that students can apply for to add to their core training that can add additional costs.
+Different trade schools have various costs that are specific to the program you choose.
+UTI students can apply for manufacturer-specific advanced training that can add to their educational costs.11,15

-However, when comparing costs with a traditional four-year university, students often find that the cost of trade school is more affordable than other postsecondary education.
+When considering the time it takes to graduate and enter the workforce, a trade school education could be a cost-effective choice.
 Plus, schools often offer financial aid.
-UTI’s Financial Aid team, for example, works to help students navigate funding their education, from helping them apply for a Free Application for Federal Student Aid (FAFSA) to exploring scholarship and grant options.10
+UTI’s Financial Aid team, for example, works to help students navigate funding their education, from helping them fill out the Free Application for Federal Student Aid (FAFSA) to exploring scholarship and grant options.10

 As mentioned, trade school program lengths can vary depending on what the focus is and what school you’re attending.
-At UTI, our longest program is designed to be 18 months, while our shortest is 36 weeks (9 months).
+At UTI, our longest program is designed to be 24 months, while our shortest is 30 weeks (seven months).
 This shorter time frame allows students to prepare for the field quicker.

-This question is subjective, as both trade school and traditional colleges have their purpose, depending on what your goals are.
-Trade school can be a better route for individuals who know what they want to pursue for a career and who value personalized, hands-on training.
+This question of trade school vs. college is subjective, as both trade school and traditional colleges have their purpose, depending on what your goals are.
+Trade school can be a better route for individuals who know what career they want to pursue and who value personalized, hands-on training.

 Learn More About Trade School With UTI